 46 Slopes cater for beginner, intermediate, and expert

 Ice rink and paragliding, snowboarding

-- For information from Riserva Blanca on conditions, lodging and lift tickets at Limone: Click here
+- The Riserva Blanca website has information on conditions, lodging, and lift tickets at Limone.

 Ski Resorts in Lazio

 - Resort situated 98 Km from Rome.
 Open 09:00-16:30.

 Alpine skiing: 8 blue and red runs, 2 off-piste black runs